Breed Standards : Terrier Group : Miniature Schnauzer

 The feet are short and round, well arched, and tight.
 Pads are thick and black.

-The Miniature Schnauzer comes in three acceptable color patterns:
+The Miniature Schnauzer comes in four acceptable colors.

 Fault: Any suggestion of tan or red banding.